-Regarding each of these outcome variables, we calculated $U_g$ as the coefficient of determination $R^2$ or adjusted pseudo-$R^2$ from the univariate regression between gene $g$ and an outcome variable, where we applied the linear model on the continuous outcome; generalized linear models on the binary and ordinal outcome; and the Cox regression model on the survival outcome.
+To incorporate the information from each clinical outcome variable, we computed the gauidance term $U_g$ as the coefficient of determination $R^2$ or adjusted pseudo-$R^2$, which was derived from the univariate regression model with the expression level of gene $g$ as the response and the clinical outcome variable as the covariate.
+Specifically, linear model was applied to the continuous outcome; generalized linear models were used for the binary and ordinal outcome; and the Cox regression model was built on the survival outcome.
 We set the number of subtypes $K=5$ since the PAM50 definition \citep{perou2000molecular} implied there existed 5 subtypes of breast cancer.
-After 1,000 iterations for Gibbs sampling, we discarded the first 500 iterations as burn-in samples and keep the last 500 iterations for inference.
+After 3,000 iterations for Gibbs sampling, we discarded the first 1500 iterations as burn-in samples and keep the last 1500 iterations for inference.
 To check the convergence of the parameters $\mu_{gk}, \sigma_g, \tau_{\mu0}, \tau_{\mu1}, \tau_{U0}$, and $\tau_{U1}$, we drew trace plots for these parameters using sample after the burn-in period.
 As shown in Figure S3, (NPI-GuidedBayesianClustering), Figure S4 (ER-GuidedBayesianClustering), Figure S5 (HER2-GuidedBayesianClustering), and Figure S6 (Survival-GuidedBayesianClustering), all these parameters converge to their stationary distribution.
 For a fair comparison between the GuidedBayesianClustering and the non-guided BayesianClustering, we selected number of intrinsic genes to be exactly 400 for both methods (See Table~\ref{tab:evaluate}), which can be achieved by adjusting the FDR criteria.
-This will help eliminate the possibility that the superior performance of a method is due to the more/less number of selected genes compared to the other method.
+This will help eliminate the possibility that the superior performance of a method is due to a greater/fewer number of selected genes compared to the other method.